M.A. in Second Language Acquisition/Teaching English as a Foreign Language (TEFL)

 - The Department encourages students to apply for a position as a Graduate Teaching Assistant (GTA) in order to gain practical experience in the classroom.
 Please note that positions are limited and therefore competitive.

 - English proficiency for non-native speakers of English must be measured by the Internet Based TOEFL (iBT).
 A minimum score of 22 is required on the listening, reading, and writing parts, and a minimum score of 24 is required on the speaking part, with a total of at least 90.
 Students who do not meet this requirement may be awarded provisional acceptance, with the condition that they successfully complete all provisional coursework in order to earn full standing in the program.
+Additionally, it should be noted that non-native speakers of English may be required to take a diagnostic writing test regardless of their IBT writing score, as deemed necessary by the TEFL committee.

 - The M.A.
 Comprehensive Examinations include material from students’ coursework as well as the M.A.
 Reading List for TEFL.